 What is Guild Merchant?

-Guild merchant is one who does not do artistic work of his own rather he deals in the work of the others, he sells and trade either with the things formed by an artisan of just raw material.
-You are also the part of a guild but your guild is quite different guild.
-Your transportation of good is carried out by different means of transports and your life is much adventurous than the life of a typical artisan.
-As a guild merchant you are proficient with the navigating tools rather than artisans’ tools.
+A Guild merchant is one who does not do artistic work of his own rather he deals in the work of the others, he sells and trades either with the things formed by an artisan or just raw material.
+You are also part of a guild but your guild is quite a different guild.
+Your transportation of goods is carried out by different means of transports and your life is much adventurous than the life of a typical artisan.
+As a guild merchant, you are proficient with the navigating tools rather than artisans’ tools.